visualGravitySense/visualGravitySense/README.md

 <br>

+# Looking for Collaborators on GitHub

+I am actively looking for people interested in collaborative projects!
+If you're excited about working on innovative solutions in development, design, and technology, let's connect and build something great together.

+> [!NOTE]
+> Important: I'm looking for developers with experience in **React**, **Vue.js**, **Node.js**, and other modern technologies, as well as designers and UX/UI specialists.

+> [!TIP]
+> Additional Information: I would love to work with people who are eager to contribute to open-source projects and startups.
+My GitHub profile: [visualGravitySense](https://github.com/visualGravitySense).

+> [!IMPORTANT]
+> Key Points: Please note that the main focus of the project is on **innovative design** and **user experience**, as well as using **modern frameworks and tools**.

+> [!WARNING]
+> Important Note: We will be using **version control** (Git), so a good level of experience with GitHub and Git is required.

+> [!CAUTION]
+> Attention: Programmers and designers should be ready for fast adaptation and meeting tight deadlines.
+Flexibility and teamwork skills are essential.

 - **[Crypto-dashboard](https://github.com/visualGravitySense/crypto-data)**: A cryptocurrency tracking app with an intuitive UI and data visualization.
 - **[Mood Gify](https://github.com/Kefirchik99/MoodGify-Front)**: A gif analyzer that detects the user's mood and suggests corresponding gifs.